KokoDoko/webcam-detectotron/README.md

 #### Classifying

 Once you have enough training data, you can provide a fresh data set to the machine, and then ask which existing label comes closest to that new set of data.
 This is called classifying.
+Classifying always results in ONE label: the one that comes closest to the data you provided.

 ![image](/src/images/knear.png)

 ## You can use any data

 The mind-boggling thing is that this algorithm works just as well with more than two dimensions.
 In this repository we use webcam data that has 100 dimensions (10 x 10 rows of colors).
 As long as you provide arrays of numbers, the source can be anything - an excel sheet, a sound file, location data, etc. You could also use a 1000 dimensions for much more detailed analysis, but at some point your CPU might melt...

+You can  associate more than one array (a tensor) with a class.
+We do this in the webcam example - we provided different close-up webcam images that all need to be associated with the close-up image of Finn.
+This way, the machine can learn what a close-up webcam image looks like, approximately.

 #### Javascript